DEIPworld/deip-testnet-docs/docs/blockchain interaction/cli-wallet/wallet.rst

 transfer
 --------

 Transfer funds from one account to another.
-DEIP and SBD can be transferred.

 Parameters: